mohamedhassan218/hello-crewAI/README.md

 Suffice it to say that the documentation of [crewAI](https://docs.crewai.com/) is actually written by a crew!

-In this repo I've added all the practical examples explained in the insightful-short course introduced from DeepLearning.ai, [Multi AI Agent Systems with crewAI](https://learn.deeplearning.ai/courses/multi-ai-agent-systems-with-crewai/lesson/1/introduction), and due to the code explained in the course depends on OpenAI token and I don't have a pro account, I've modified some line to use Google Gemeni API instead as it's free!
+In this repo I've added all the practical examples explained in the insightful-short course introduced from DeepLearning.ai, [Multi AI Agent Systems with crewAI](https://learn.deeplearning.ai/courses/multi-ai-agent-systems-with-crewai/lesson/1/introduction), and due to the code explained in the course depends on OpenAI token and I don't have a pro account, I've modified some line to use Google Gemeni API instead as it's free.

 ## Content

 - **L2**: contains a notebook that implements a nice multi-agent system to generate articles about a specific topic.
 It has three agents: `planner`, `writer`, and `editor` and tasks for each agent.
+- **L3**: contains a notebook that implements a simple multi-agent systm to help us to automate the customer support service.
 -

 ## Usage